 Collinsville in Madison County, Illinois — The American Midwest (Great Lakes)

 Location.
-38° 40.048′ N, 89° 59.655′ W. Marker is in Collinsville, Illinois, in Madison County.
-Marker is on West Main Street just east of North Combs Avenue, on the left when traveling east.
-Marker is in front of the D.D.
-Collins House.
-West Touch for map.
-Marker is at or near this postal address: 703 West Main Street, Collinsville IL 62234, United States of America.
+38° 40.092′ N, 89° 59.45′ W. Marker is in Collinsville, Illinois, in Madison County.
+Marker is on West Main Street just east of South Guernsey Street, on the right when traveling east.
+West Main Street is one-way.
+The house is next to the Collinsville Library.
+Touch for map.
+Marker is at or near this postal address: 414 West Main Street, Collinsville IL 62234, United States of America.
 Touch for directions.

 Also see . . .

 More.
-Search the internet for The D.D.
-Collins House.
+Search the internet for The Blum House.

 Credits.
-This page was last revised on January 1, 2020.
-This page originally submitted on January 1, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 36 times since then.
-Photos: 1, 2, 3. submitted on January 1, 2020, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page was last revised on November 27, 2019.
+This page originally submitted on November 27, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 52 times since then and 8 times this year.
+Photos: 1, 2. submitted on November 27, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.